 - 9.1 Details of the regulations for the degree programmes to which these instructions refer are set out in the relevant degree Regulations. - 9.2 It is an important requirement that any candidate who, in satisfying the minimum requirements achieves a suitable standard, shall be fully eligible for the award of Honours.
-External Examiners should, therefore, in reporting to the Provost on any examinations, draw his/her attention to any courses which seem to have been valued in such a way as to conflict with the principles stated in the relevant degree Regulations.
-The Provost shall then take whatever steps he/she deems necessary to have those courses revalued.
+External Examiners should, therefore, in reporting to the Provost on any examinations, draw their attention to any modules which seem to have been valued in such a way as to conflict with the principles stated in the relevant degree Regulations.
+The Provost shall then take whatever steps they deem necessary to have those modules revalued.